wangfra27/HIL-Computer-Simulation-of-Intelligent-Cybersecurity/Notes/GymSetupSiddhant.md

 ## Installation:
 We are going to create a conda virtual environment specifically for Gym named "gym"

-run the following commands
+Run the following commands within the Anaconda Prompt.
 ```
 conda create --name gym
 conda activate gym
 ```
-then
+Then run the following command to install Gym.
 ```
 conda install -c conda-forge gym-all
 ```
-if you want to work with atari environments, run this command after
+If you want to work with Atari environments, run this command after the previous one.
 ```
 pip install ale-py autorom[accept-rom-license]
 ```